mikermcneil/sails-sql/README.md

 # Sails SQL Adapter

-## THIS IS A WORK IN PROGRESS UNDER ACTIVE DEVELOPMENT - DO NOT USE IN PRODUCTION  (targeting mid-to-late Fall 2018 for stable release)
-## THIS IS A WORK IN PROGRESS UNDER ACTIVE DEVELOPMENT - DO NOT USE IN PRODUCTION  (targeting mid-to-late Fall 2018 for stable release)
-## THIS IS A WORK IN PROGRESS UNDER ACTIVE DEVELOPMENT - DO NOT USE IN PRODUCTION  (targeting mid-to-late Fall 2018 for stable release)
+## THIS IS A WORK IN PROGRESS UNDER ACTIVE DEVELOPMENT - DO NOT USE IN PRODUCTION  (targeting early 2019 for the first stable release w/ 3 out of 5 dialects)

 SQL adapter for Node.js/Sails and [Waterline](http://waterlinejs.org).
 Supports MySQL, PostgreSQL, Microsoft SQL Server (MSSQL), SQLite, & Oracle databases.